 Navigating this process with our client is the very best part of working on these projects.
 It forces us to better understand the headspace of residents and we frequently ask ourselves, what can we as engineers design to improve the space?
-What can we provide to promote social interaction?
+What can we provide to promote interaction (keeping in mind social distancing)?
 How can we make the place feel like home?

 All these things call for us to work within a space that already exists, as opposed to a start from scratch project, and means it’s crucial we assist the client early on in the process to define their goals.
 We also ensure the entire project team is briefed on the client’s philosophy and vision before pen is even put to paper.

 Know your site, your design, and your stakeholders

 Northrop has been involved in these projects for several years now, working on everything from small-scale communal areas refurbishments, through to large state-wide improvement programs.
 No matter the project, we work closely with the client and relevant stakeholders to determine design principles and goals, provide detailed design of the recommended improvements and ultimately oversee construction.

 As with all aspects of the built environment, navigating latent conditions is the major pinch point in a successful design and project.
 To mitigate this risk we spend time on site learning how the building works, investigating where services are reticulated, where critical structure is and how it has been constructed.

 When we’re unable to determine such items, we communicate with the project management team to engage surveyors and investigative contractors to locate these risk items and develop our design around what we find.